SMEAC/simple_robot_LIDAR/README.md

 * a config file for the velocity controllers
 * a launch file for Gazebo and Rviz
 * a config file for Rviz

-To test the Package, start the launch file, see that no errors appear in the command window while starting Gazebo and then in a second terminal window, send a command to one of the velocity controllers with:

-rostopic pub wheel_left_velocity_controller/command std_msgs/Float64 -- '0.5'

-or

-rostopic pub wheel_right_velocity_controller/command std_msgs/Float64 -- '0.5'